Mo379/My_site/content/project/Autonomous-Driving/index.md

 ---
-title: Electromagnetic propulsion
+title: Autonomous Driving
-summary: Leveraging electromagnetic propulsion with the goal of creating a simple projectile launching system.
+summary: Using DeepLearning methods in Jax and Tensorflow to teach a model to drive a car.

 tags:
-- Physics
+- MachineLearning
-date: "2016-04-27T00:00:00Z"
+date: "2020-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).
 external_link: ""